Exhausted from chasing Process variation? Use these 5 pro tips for 2026

 To measure and manage variation, various methods are employed, including Statistical Process Control (SPC), Control Charts, Capability Analysis, Measurement System Analysis (MSA), Gage R&R, Design of Experiments (DOE), process auditing, real-time sensors in machines, and inspection.

-Process variation can be categorized into two main types: Common Cause Variation and Special Cause Variation.
+Process variation can be categorised into two main types: Common Cause Variation and Special Cause Variation.

 - Common Cause Variation: